EleotleCram/jshamcrest/doc/index.rst

 JsHamcrest is a JavaScript library heavily inspired by `Hamcrest`_.
-It provides a *large* library of matcher objects (also known as constraints or predicates) allowing â€œmatchâ€ rules to be defined declaratively.
+It provides a *large* library of matcher objects (also known as constraints or predicates) allowing "match" rules to be defined declaratively.
 Typical scenarios include testing frameworks, mocking libraries, UI validation rules and object querying.

 This is an open source project licenced under the terms of The